mysociety/citizenconnect/README.md

 ### Create the GeoDjango database template
     sudo -u postgres bin/create_template_postgis-debian.sh

+Or if you're using OS X with Homebrew installed:

+    ./bin/create_template_postgis-mac.sh

 The provided script should work for Debian based hosts, see https://docs.djangoproject.com/en/1.4/ref/contrib/gis/install/#spatialdb-template for other instructions.

 ### Create a postgres user and database from the template